 - Run detailed reports on employee productivity, attendance, tardiness, and labor costs

-When you suspect employees of stealing time from you, there are few legal options for you.
-But by taking steps to ensure employees understand the expectations you have for them and working with your managers to hold employees accountable, you can shift your culture to one where time theft ceases to exist.
+When you suspect employees of time theft, there are few options for you.
+By taking steps to ensure employees understand the expectations you have for them, following the laws, and working with your managers to hold employees accountable, you can shift your culture to one where time theft ceases to exist.

 Add to the mix the right time clock software, like Homebase, and you can take control of your employee’s time, proactively uncovering and eliminating time theft.
 Homebase offers a free unlimited scheduling plan for businesses with a single location.